2beens/rust-url-shortener/README.md

  - ✔ add support for custom URL ID
  - ✔ protect sensitive endpoints with some auth
    - ✔ read session token and validate it
+ - add link statistics:
+   - number of times a link has been accesssed
+   - link creation timestamp
+     - (with these two, stale/old/unused links can be detected easier)
+   - link update